 - Most significant landmark – Badwater Basin

-- Best activity for kids – Mesquite Flat Sand Dunes
+- Activity for kids – Mesquite Flat Sand Dunes

-- Best activity for adults – Devils Golf Course
+- Activity for adults – Devils Golf Course

-- Best food – Last Kind Words Saloon & Steakhouse
+- Place to eat – Last Kind Words Saloon & Steakhouse

-- Best nightlife – Stargazing at places like Dante’s View or Ubehebe Crater
+- Nightlife – Stargazing at places like Dante’s View or Ubehebe Crater

-- Best all-around accommodation – The Ranch at Death Valley
+- Place to stay – The Ranch at Death Valley

 When visiting Death Valley, keep in mind that cell service will rarely be available.
 Grab a National Park Service map before venturing out into the desert, just to be safe.
 Once you have that, look for some of the Death Valley things to do from our list below!

 1. Mesquite Flat Sand Dunes

 Let’s start with something that you might think of as typical in a scorching-hot desert: sand dunes.
 The Mesquite Flat Dunes are a top attraction right in the center of the park, with easy access off of the main road.

 Driving down the highway, you’ll be in a vast valley between mountains in the distance, and in the center, find golden sand dunes up to a hundred feet tall.
 In fact, this is a relatively rare phenomenon in nature, as conditions have to be just right.
 There need to be mountains on one side, the wind blowing the eroding sand off of them, and more mountains on the other to trap it – just like here.